borntofrappe/borntofrappe/README.md

 From the Github repo, the relevant configuration happens in `svelte.config.js`.

-Import.
+Import:

 ```js
 import adapter from '@sveltejs/adapter-netlify';
 ```

-Add the adapter to the field describing the `kit`.
+Add the adapter to the field describing the `kit`:

 ```js
 export default {